-Pursuant to 40 CFR § 1501.11, this EA tiers to the Final Environmental Impacts Statements (FEISs) prepared for each Field Office (FO) Resource Management Plan (RMP), and any subsequent amendments or updates, and incorporates by reference the relevant portions of the FEISs.
-The impacts analysis in the FEISs for the effects from oil and gas leasing and development incorporates the Reasonably Foreseeable Development (RFD) scenarios (i.e., the level of oil and gas development projected for the life of the plan based on historically and projected trends).
+This EA tiers to the Final Environmental Impacts Statements (FEISs) prepared for each Field Office (FO) RMP, and any subsequent amendments or updates, and incorporates by reference the relevant portions of the FEISs.
+The impacts analysis in the FEISs for the effects from oil and gas leasing and development incorporates the Reasonably Foreseeable Development (RFD) scenarios (i.e., the level of oil and gas development projected for the life of the plan based on historical and projected trends).

-The sale and issuance of the leases conforms to the approved RMPs (43 CFR § 1610.5) and Records of Decision (RODs) for the applicable planning areas, as amended or updated, including:
+The sale and issuance of the leases conforms to the approved RMPs (43 CFR § 1610.5-3) and Records of Decision (RODs) for the applicable planning areas, as amended or updated, including: